Skip to Content

 Docking Shortbread Fingers On Baking Tray

-Take a tablespoon or two of caster (superfine) sugar and lightly sprinkle it over the cooled shortbread.
-Alternatively, top with my vegan royal icing!
+Step 9: Take a tablespoon or two of caster (superfine) sugar and lightly sprinkle it over the shortbread.
+Let them cool before removing them from the tray then enjoy!

-• Use dairy-free margarine (not coconut oil) for an authentic flavour.
+• Use dairy-free margarine (not blocky vegan butter) for the best texture.

-• Refrigerate the dough.
-Doing this helps the shortbread hold its shape in the oven and makes the dough easier to manage.
+• Don’t skip refrigeration!
+Chilling the dough helps the shortbread hold its shape in the oven and makes the dough easier to manage.

 More dairy-free shortbread recipes:

-I hope you love this vegan shortbread as much as I enjoyed making it.
-If you decide to make these for yourself, please leave me a comment and/or rating to let me know.
-I love to hear from you.
+I hope you like my vegan shortbread as much as I enjoyed making it.
+If you decide to make it at home, please leave me a comment and/or rating to let me know how it goes- I love to hear from you.
 Happy baking! xo

 Print